Daisuke-Kanaizumi/q-special-functions/README.md

 In Tibor Csendes, editor, Developments in Reliable Computing, pages 77-104.
 Kluwer Academic Publishers, Dordrecht, 1999.

 George.
-E. Andrews, Mircea Merca
+E. Andrews, Mircea Merca,
-The truncated pentagonal number theorem
+The truncated pentagonal number theorem,
 Journal of Combinatorial Theory, Series A

-M. A. Olshanetsky, V. B. K. Rogov
+M. A. Olshanetsky, V. B. K. Rogov,
 The Modified q-Bessel Functions and the q-Bessel Macdonald Functions

-Mourad E. H. Ismail
+Mourad E. H. Ismail,
-CLASSICAL AND QUANTUM ORTHOGONAL POLYNOMIALS IN ONE VARIABLE Encyclopedia of Mathematics and its Applications 98 CAMBRIDGE UNIVERSITY PRESS
+CLASSICAL AND QUANTUM ORTHOGONAL POLYNOMIALS IN ONE VARIABLE, Encyclopedia of Mathematics and its Applications 98, CAMBRIDGE UNIVERSITY PRESS

-George E. Andrews, Richard Askey, Ranjan Roy
+George E. Andrews, Richard Askey, Ranjan Roy,
-SPECIAL FUNCTIONS
+SPECIAL FUNCTIONS,
-Encyclopedia of Mathematics and its Applications 71 CAMBRIDGE UNIVERSITY PRESS
+Encyclopedia of Mathematics and its Applications 71, CAMBRIDGE UNIVERSITY PRESS

 Don Zagier, The Dilogarithm Function